G-Andrey/memories/README.md

 - Model schema following MVC framework with Mongoose to store user and post details
 - REST API to retrieve documents from MongoDB cloud storage
 - API endpoints with Express to perform CRUD operations on user posts
-- Encrytping sensitive user details with Bcrypt
+- Encrypting sensitive user details with Bcrypt
 - User authentication with JWT
 - OAuth2.0 for sign in and authentication using Google accounts
 - Managed app state with Redux